top of page

 3. Keep It Organized and Intuitive

-Having a central knowledge hub is just the first step—it must also be structured in a way that makes sense.
-Employees should be able to find what they need within a few clicks or searches.
+Having a central knowledge hub is only the first step.
+It also needs to be organized in a way that makes sense, so employees can find what they need in just a few clicks or searches.

 Start with broad categories and refine over time.
 For example: